The Exorcism of Emily Rose: Plot

 Moore, wanting to tell Emily's story, gives his testimony when he is called to the witness stand.
 Bruner begins experiencing supernatural phenomena at home, waking up at 3 a.m. to the smell of burning material.
-Moore warns her she may be a target for the demons, revealing he too has experienced similar phenomena on the night he was preparing the exorcism.
+Moore warns her she may be a target for the demons, revealing he, too, has experienced similar phenomena on the night he was preparing the exorcism.
 Bruner supports Moore by summoning anthropologist Sadira Adani to testify about the beliefs surrounding spiritual possession from various cultures, but Thomas dismisses her claims as nonsense.
 Graham Cartwright, a medical doctor who attended the exorcism, gives Bruner a cassette tape on which the exorcism was recorded, and Moore presents the recording as evidence.
 Cartwright's testimony to authenticate the exorcism and refute the prosecution's medical case is prevented when he is suddenly struck and killed by a car.
-A distraught Bruner retreats to her office, where her boss threatens her with termination if she allows Moore to testify again.
+A distraught Bruner retreats to her office, where her boss threatens to terminate her if she allows Moore to testify again.
 Bruner visits Moore in his jail cell, where he convinces her to allow him to tell the rest of Emily's story despite her boss's threat.

 The next day, Moore takes the witness stand again and reads a letter that Emily wrote before she died.
 On the morning after the exorcism, Emily was visited by the Virgin Mary in a field near her house and was permitted the choice of ascending to Heaven.
 However, Emily chose to endure her suffering and later received stigmata on her hands.
-Thomas does not interpret the markings as a divine sign, but rather as traces of self-inflicted injuries.
-The jury ultimately reaches a verdict of guilty but surprises the court by asking Judge Brewster to give a sentence of time served.
-Although momentarily shocked by the suggestion, Brewster ultimately accepts it, and Moore is free to go.
-Bruner is offered a partnership in her firm, but declines.
-Later, Moore and Bruner pay a visit to Emily's grave, and Moore states that the time will come wherein Emily will be declared a saint.
-The epilogue reveals that Moore never appealed his conviction.
+Thomas does not interpret the markings as a divine sign but rather as traces of self-inflicted injuries.
+The jury ultimately reaches a guilty verdict but surprises the court by asking Judge Brewster to give a sentence of time served.
+Although momentarily shocked by the suggestion, Brewster accepts it, and Moore is free to go.
+Bruner is offered a partnership in her firm but declines.
+Later, Moore and Bruner visit Emily's grave, and Moore states that the time will come when Emily will be declared a saint.

+The epilogue reveals that while Moore never appealed his conviction and went to seclusion, Emily's story brought a profound effect on the masses, and her gravesite has become an unofficial holy shrine that draws visitors from all over the world.